gleam-lang/website/cheatsheets/gleam-for-javascript-users.md

 ### Case

-Case is one of the most used control flow methods in Gleam.
+`case` is one of the most used control flow methods in Gleam.
 It can be seen as a switch statement on steroids.
-It provides a terse way to match a value type to
+It provides a terse way to match a value type to an expression.
-    an expression.
 It is also used to replace `if`/`else` statements, which Gleam doesn't have.

 #### JavaScript